When you have a heart attack, it is a life and death emergency. The faster you get to a hospital for treatment, the less damage to your heart.

 Angioplasty is a minimally invasive surgical procedure that involves passing a small balloon or stent to the heart to open a blocked artery.
 Angioplasty has recently been shown to be superior compared with other strategies for treating certain types of heart attacks.

-See how Athens Regional Medical Center ranks for the nationally recommended time of 90 minutes for "Door-to-Balloon" time -- a critical statistic for heart emergency care that can mean the difference between life and death.
+See how we rank for the nationally recommended time of 90 minutes for "Door-to-Balloon" time -- a critical statistic for heart emergency care that can mean the difference between life and death.